Fine-Tuning and Deploying Large Language Models Over Edges: Issues and Approaches: Introduction

 \section{Introduction}

-Since the OpenAI researchers introduced the GPT2--1.5B to the world in 2019, the large language models (LLMs) have paradigm shifted from the specialized and fragmented deep learning models to versatile and one-size-fits-all foundation models.
-Earlier investigations have suggested that LLMs exhibit high-level generalization that enables them to apply their acquired knowledge to new tasks not included in their original training (a.k.a., zero-shot ability) such as text generation, machine translation, and question answering \cite{Chen2021}.
-With the trend of scaling to hundreds and thousands billions of weights, the LLMs showcase the remarkable ability to generate coherent and contextually relevant text, sparking widespread interest and subsequent advancements in the field of generative artificial intelligence (AI).
-Along with the proliferation of LLMs, the large generative AI models have also been spanned to generate images (DALL-E, StyleGAN, and VQ-VAE-2), audios (Jukedeck and Jukebox), videos (DVD-GAN and FiLM) and multi-modal contents (CLIP and Imagen).
-Despite their impressive zero-shot performance, it usually requires a fine-tuning process on the local datasets for the downstream tasks \cite{Wu2024}.
-Besides, the huge amount of weights also demands for a model compression process when deploying the LLMs at the network edges.
-However, substantial computational and storage volume are required for the fine-tuning and model compression of the LLMs.
+Since the OpenAI researchers released the GPT2--1.5B\footnote{GPT2--1.5B denotes a variant of the GPT2 model with 1.5 billion weights.
+Hereinafter, we refer to each large language model by the name and the corresponding model size.} to the world in 2019, the language models have shifted from specialized and fragmented deep models to versatile and one-size-fits-all large foundation models.
+Earlier investigations have suggested that the large language models (LLMs) exhibit high-level generalization that allows for transferring acquired knowledge to unseen tasks (a.k.a., zero-shot ability), such as, sentiment analysis, machine translation, and question answering \cite{Chen2021}.
+Amid the trend toward scaling to hundreds of billions of weights, the LLMs have demonstrated a remarkable ability to generate coherent and contextually relevant text that has sparked widespread interests and driven significant advancements in the field of generative artificial intelligence.
+Alongside the proliferation of LLMs, large foundation models have also been extended to generate images, audio, video, and multimodal content.
+Despite their impressive zero-shot capabilities, domain adaptation via \emph{fine-tuning} is typically required to align model behavior with the specific datasets of downstream tasks \cite{Wu2024}.
+Besides, the sheer scale of model weights imposes prohibitive memory, latency, and energy costs for the edge devices to deploy versatile LLMs.
+Therefore, \emph{model-compression} techniques have become indispensable companions to fine-tuning and offer complementary ways to reduce computational and storage overhead without sacrificing the performance of LLMs.